kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-4 : Minutes of Meetings.md

 	* A score meter

 ## 2. What is the team going to do next week?
-* Move to Scrom style project planning
+* Move to Scrum style project planning
 * Create a class diagram for the game
 * Build the game as per the wireframe
 * Research on how to integrate design patterns